Mike Garcia (politician): 2020 general

 In the November general election, Garcia faced Smith in a rematch.
 In August, Garcia was listed as one of the 10 most vulnerable House members by Roll Call.
 Votes were still being counted a week after the election, though Smith held a lead.
 Smith conceded to Garcia on November 30, 2020.
 Garcia raised $3 million more than Smith.
 Garcia won by only 333 votes.

 2022

 Garcia ran for reelection in what is now California's 27th congressional district.
 He defeated Christy Smith again in the November 8, 2022, general election.

-Garcia's win resulted in the Republican Party winning its 218th seat in the 2022 United States House of Representatives elections, giving Republicans the House majority in the 118th United States Congress.
+2024

+Garcia ran for re-election to a third term in the 2024 election to the US House of Representatives.
+In the election, he faced Democratic challenger George T. Whitesides, a businessman and former CEO of Virgin Galactic and Chief of Staff of the National Aeronautics and Space Administration under Administrator Charles Bolden.
+The race was considered a tossup by multiple political organizations, including the Cook Political Report and Sabato's crystal ball.
+Whitesides defeated Garcia for reelection in the November 5 general election.
+Garcia conceded the election to Whitesides on November 11, 2024, and the race was called by multiple news outlets and organizations later that day.

 Tenure

 Garcia was sworn into office on May 19, 2020.

 In January 2021, he voted to object to Congress's certification of the states' Electoral College votes.

+In October 5 2023, Garcia signed a letter to the House Agriculture Committee along with 15 House Republicans opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+The EATS Act, introduced in response to the California farm animal welfare law Proposition 12, would have overturned state and local animal welfare laws restricting the sale of agricultural goods from animals raised in battery cages, gestation crates, and veal crates.
+The letter argued that the legislation would undermine states' rights and cede control over U.S. agricultural policy to the Chinese-owned pork producer WH Group and its subsidiary Smithfield Foods.

+In March 2024, Garcia was one of 10 House Republicans who signed a letter to the House Agriculture Committee opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act in the 2024 farm bill.